2.2 Surrey Safeguarding Children Board

 1. Role and Functions

-The Surrey Safeguarding Children Board (SSCB) is the key statutory mechanism for agreeing how the relevant organisations in Surrey will co-operate to safeguard and promote the welfare of children and to ensure the effectiveness of what the member organisations do individually and collectively.
+The Surrey Safeguarding Children Partnership (SSCP) is the key statutory mechanism for agreeing how the relevant organisations in Surrey will co-operate to safeguard and promote the welfare of children and to ensure the effectiveness of what the member organisations do individually and collectively.

-The SSCB will contribute to the delivery and commissioning of services through the Children and Young Peoples Plan and the Children and Young People’s Partnership arrangements.
+The SSCP will contribute to the delivery and commissioning of services through the Children and Young Peoples Plan and the Children and Young People’s Partnership arrangements.

 - The action to be taken where there are concerns about a child’s safety or welfare, including thresholds for intervention;